jotamjr/3dof_imu_tracking/README.md

 ```

 ### Debugging
-I added a directive called ON_SERIAL so if you want to debug your values at read time you can change it from **0** to **1** and monitor the console with the Arduino IDE
+I added a directive called ON_SERIAL so if you want to debug your values at read time you can change it from **0** to **1** and monitor the serial console with the Arduino IDE
 ```arduino
 // Enable debug on serial
 #define ON_SERIAL 0